 A multiple variable table is arranged the same way most statistics programs organize data.
 Each row is a "case" (experiment, animal, etc.).
 Each column is a different variable.
 There are no subcolumns in multiple variable tables.

-Analyses performed on parts of whole data
+Analyses performed on multiple variable data

 •Multiple linear regression